aandrew-me/ytDownloader/README.md

 ## Linux 🐧

-Linux has several options available - Flatpak, AppImage, Deb, Snap and AUR.
+Linux has several options available - Flatpak, AppImage, Snap and AUR.
 Flatpak is recommended.
 ### AppImage